Human rights in Malaysia: Weakness in rape laws

+Adding to the issue of marital rape is also the fact that courts sometimes allow the release of rapists who decide to marry their own victims.
+One case in 2016 involved a 28 years old man in Sarawak who sexually abused an underaged girl 14 years of age, but was discharged by the Sessions court as the victim has withdraw her complaint against the accused on the ground that the man have married her.
+However, the High Court has reinstated the case and ordered for a retrial set for 2017 following the appeal by the prosecutors.
+Another 2013 case which involved a 40 years old man in Sabah also saw the rapist tried to escape his conviction by marrying the 13 years old victim mid-trial under shariah law, but his attempt was unsuccessful and was sentenced to 12 years jail and 2 strokes of the cane in his final appeal in 2015.

 Sharia courts

 Women are discriminated against in sharia courts, especially in family-law matters.
 Sharia allows men to have multiple wives and favours males in inheritance cases.
 Non-Muslim women, and Muslim women in four states, enjoy equal parental rights.
 There is employment discrimination against women.
 In Kedah, women performers can appear only before female audiences.

 Sexual harassment

-In Malaysia, sexual harassment as defined by the Employment Act 1955, is "any unwanted conduct of a sexual nature, whether verbal, non-verbal, visual, gestural or physical, directed at a person which is offensive, humiliating or a threat to their well-being."
+In Malaysia, sexual harassment, as defined by the Employment Act 1955, is "any unwanted conduct of a sexual nature, whether verbal, non-verbal, visual, gestural or physical, directed at a person which is offensive, humiliating or a threat to their well-being."
 The Act does not distinguish between male and female or employer and employee.
 As such, sexual harassment can be committed by a female against a male, or an employee against an employer.

 Sexual harassment is common, and since 2010 trains on Malaysian railways have included pink-coloured women-only cars as a means of cutting down on it.
 There are also women-only buses in Kuala Lumpur since 2010.
 In 2011, the government launched a women-only taxi service in the greater Kuala Lumpur area.
 The taxis have women drivers, and operate on an on-call basis.